Jayanth-Adhitya/AdMyBRAND/AI_Usage_Report.md

 ## Executive Summary

 This report details the application of artificial intelligence (AI) tools in the development of a recent software project.
-The primary AI systems utilized were **v0 by Vercel** for user interface (UI) component generation, **GitHub Copilot** for general-purpose code generation and completion, and **CodiumAI** (referred to as 'cline' in the user's query) for code analysis and testing.
+The primary AI systems utilized were **v0 by Vercel** for user interface (UI) component generation, **GitHub Copilot** for general-purpose code generation and completion, and **Cline** for code analysis and testing.
 In addition, several Large Language Models (LLMs), including **Gemini 2.5 Pro**, **Claude 4 Sonnet**, and **DeepSeek**, were employed for various coding, reasoning, and planning tasks.
 The integration of these tools led to significant gains in development speed and efficiency, particularly in the creation of boilerplate code and UI elements, while also contributing to improved code quality and documentation.

 ---